Scalar Functions¶

 Arguments¶

 expression: Expression to cast.
-Can be a constant, column, or function, and any combination of arithmetic or string operators.
+The expression can be a constant, column, or function, and any combination of operators.

 datatype: Arrow data type name to cast to, as a string.
 The format is the same as that returned by [